Des Moines OWI Defense Lawyer

 OWI is like any other charge: Prosecutors must prove every element beyond a reasonable doubt.
-DUI tests are not above challenge, nor are the assertions of an arresting officer.
+OWI or DUI tests are not above challenge, nor are the assertions of an arresting officer.
 Your attorney can help you fight the charges.

 If you are charged with driving under the influence of alcohol or any other substances, a Des Moines drunk driving lawyer from McCarthy & Hamrock, P.C. can fight for your rights.
 Our lawyers can push back against accusations of drunk driving, using our more than 40 years of combined experienced to advocate for you.
 We can seek the best possible results for you, challenging test results or the details of your arrest.
 We can also represent you in any legal hearings that may occur that are related to DUI charges.
 Call us today at (888) 317-4978 to set up a free consultation.